 Research

 My research focuses on understanding the evolutionary dynamics and implications of admixture and introgression, that is, the mixing of populations that have been separated for relatively short and long evolutionary time, respectively.
-Given their central role in human evolution, I am interested in how they have shaped present-day genetic variation and disease risk.
+Given their central role in human evolution, I am interested in how they have shaped present-day genetic variation and disease risk, with a focus on structural variation.
 To do so, I am integrating population genetics and comparative genomics with bioinformatics tool development.
 My current research areas include:

 Figure 1